pirl-unc/nexus/src/nexuslib/pipelines/alignment/paired-end_read_dna_alignment_bwa-mem2/README.md

 workflow:
     1. Align paired-end reads to a reference genome using bwa-mem2.
     2. Sort sam to bam files.
-    3. Perform local realignment using abra2.
+    3. (Optional) Perform local realignment using abra2.
     4. Add mate score tags using samtools.
     5. Mark PCR duplicates using samtools.
     6. Calculate base recalibration scores using gatk4.